 |xs||third party||1 minute||This cookie is set when you use your Facebook profile to login and post comments on our blog.|

 To find out more on how to manage and delete cookies, visit aboutcookies.org.
-For more details on your choices regarding use of your web browsing activity for interest-based advertising visit youronlinechoices.eu (EU based) or optout.aboutads.info (US based).
+For more details on your choices regarding the use of your web browsing activity for interest-based advertising visit youronlinechoices.eu (EU-based) or optout.aboutads.info (US-based).
 On a mobile device, you may also be to adjust your settings to limit ad tracking.

 How Long We Keep Information

 We generally discard information about you when we no longer need the information for the purposes for which we collect and use it–which are described in the section above on How and Why We Use Information–and we are not legally required to continue to keep it.

 For example, we keep the web server logs that record information about a visitor to our website such as the visitor’s IP address, browser type, and operating system, for approximately 30 days.
 We retain the logs for this period of time in order to, among other things, analyze traffic to our website and investigate issues if something goes wrong on our website.

 As another example, when you delete a comment from our site, it stays in our trash folder for thirty days just in case you change your mind and would like to restore that content–because starting again from scratch is no fun, at all.
 After the thirty days are up, the deleted content may remain on our backups and caches until purged.
 These backups are retained for up to a year.